-a Indonesia suspended its membership from January 2009.
+a Ecuador suspended its membership between December 1992 and October 2007. b Indonesia suspended its membership from January 2009.

-OSCE Organisation for Security and Co-operation in Europe, originally founded in 1972 as the Conference on Security and Co-operation in Europe (CSCE).
+OSCE Organisation for Security and Co-operation in Europe, originally founded in 1972 as the Conference on Security and Cooperation in Europe (CSCE).

-Members: 56, including European countries, Canada, the US and former republics of the Soviet Union
+Members: 57, including European countries, Canada, the US and former republics of the Soviet Union

-SADC Southern African Development Community, replaced the Southern African Co-ordination Conference in 1992, based in Gaborone, Botswana.
+SADC Southern African Development Community, replaced the Southern African Development Co-ordination Conference in 1992, based in Gaborone, Botswana.
 Its aim is to work for development and economic growth in the region with common systems and institutions, promoting peace and security, and achieving complementary national and regional strategies.